Restaurants

 All my reviews are my own personal choice.
 No one has asked me to review them and no one has paid me to review them.
 Reviewing an eating establishment is not easy.
 I might like two of the three dishes or they may have an off day - which is basically unacceptable, but it is not my intention the be harsh.
 I think I have the skill to judge potential even in the Summer when kitchens are stretched and they are pushing themselves past their limit.

 I have been given some disastrous food cooked by Island Chefs, often inedible - an insult to my taste buds.
 I have wasted a lot of money because I rarely complain at the time - a bad chef/cook is not going to miraculously transform into a good one by the next dish.
 Besides, it would ruin my outing even more and I always ask the question is the complaint being passed on to the right person.
 I do however, write and tell the proprietor, particularly if I think the place has potential and is trying, I give them the benefit of the doubt.
 They are normally apologetic and sometimes offer me a free meal which I never accept.
-And, sometimes they complain even when I have given them a good review - there is just no pleasing some people.
+And, sometimes they complain about me even when I have given them a good review - there is just no pleasing some people.

 The Wight Good Food Guide is completely independent and not sponsored in any way by the establishments reviewed